knowledgejunkie/dotfiles/README.md

     $ vim
     :PlugInstall

-Note: The [YouCompleteMe][ycm] plugin is compiled with clang semantic completion and requires the build-essential, cmake and python-dev packages to be installed

 Note: When running vim for the first time after installation of these dotfiles, it is highly likely that it will complain about missing plugin files/settings.
 These warnings